kazcare/hangman/README.md

 ### Project Goals

 - It should give user an option to retry after every game
-- It should clearly shows user his/ her progress throwout the game
+- It should clearly shows user's progress throwout the game with different images and number of attempts left.
 - It should validate the user entry, it should only be a single alphabetic character.